Join Our Team

 The majority of our openings are regular, full-time positions.
 However, part-time opportunities occasionally become available and will be indicated accordingly.

-We offer unpaid and paid clinical internships for Associate Clinical Social Workers, as well as Marriage & Family Therapists.
+We offer unpaid and paid clinical internships for Associate Clinical Social Workers, as well as Marriage and Family Therapists.
 Internship hours may be used toward your degree or licensure.

 With appropriate coordination and approval with the school/universities, other internships or work-studies can be arranged.
 We have accommodated international students (from Bermuda, Germany, Ghana, Norway, Russia and Switzerland, for example), as well as students from other cities and states.
 To find out more about internships, please e-mail firstname.lastname@example.org